 The research on the novel materials used for the decontamination of radioactive waste requires a comprehensive understanding about the materials synthesized.
 This knowledge is used to modify the materials in order to maximize the performance of removing radionuclides from the waste.
 Without a proper knowledge of the structure of the materials it is complicated or impossible to understand the mechanisms how the contaminants are scavenged from the waste.
 For example, redox active elements are often used in the adsorbents to enhance the removal capability.
 Here XAS offers an excellent tool to investigate the redox state of those elements within the structure of the adsorbent materials before and after or even during the decontamination process.
 From the other way around, also the oxidation state of the contaminants may play a crucial role in the process and can even change during the adsorption.
 These aspects also apply for the research of natural materials and their interaction with radionuclides revealing how radionuclides are migrating in the natural environments.

-At the moment, the instrument is able to measure in transmission modes but the fluorescence and X-ray emission spectroscopy (XES) are under development.
+At the moment, the instrument is able to measure in transmission and fluorescence modes.